jashburn8020/long-reads/fx_markets.md

 This formula essentially adjusts the current spot rate by the ratio of the interest rate factors for the two currencies over the forward period.
 It reflects the idea that the difference between the spot and forward rates should offset the interest rate differential to prevent risk-free arbitrage.

-For example, with the following from the perspective of an investor in the US:
+For example, with the following from the perspective of an investor in the US (US/USD is "domestic," Germany/EUR is "foreign"):

 * Current spot exchange rate (Dollars per Euro): 1.2730
 * Interest rate in the United States: 3%